-- Beans are soaked in near boiling water, extracting all of the caffeine, flavor and essential oils from the bean.
+- Beans are soaked in near boiling water, extracting all of the caffeine, flavour and essential oils from the bean.

 - The water is then separated from the beans into a separate tank.
 Here the water is treated with methylene chloride.
 Methylene chloride bonds to caffeine which makes it easier to remove from the water, leaving the essential flavours and oils behind.

-- The original beans are then re-introduced to the remaining water, reabsorbing their flavor and oils that were originally eliminated.
+- The original beans are then re-introduced to the remaining water, reabsorbing their flavour and oils that were originally eliminated.

 More often than not, coffee lovers will usually pick decaffeinated blends that have been processed using this method based on the simple fact that it tastes better.